Ravneet Singh Bittu

-Ravneet Singh Bittu is an Indian politician from Punjab.
-He is currently serving as the Minister of State for Railways and as the Minister of State for Food Processing Industries in the Third Modi ministry.
-He is currently serving as an MP of Rajya Sabha representing Rajasthan since August 2024 as a member of the Bharatiya Janata Party.
-He was elected to the Lok Sabha, the lower house of the Parliament of India from Ludhiana in 2014 and 2019 Indian general election and earlier from Anandpur Sahib in 2009.
-He is the grandson of former Punjab Chief Minister Beant Singh.
-He previously served as the leader of Indian National Congress in Lok Sabha from 11 March 2021 to 18 July 2021.
+Ravneet Singh Bittu is an Indian politician from Punjab who served as the Minister of State for Railways and as the Minister of State for Food Processing Industries from 2024 till 2026 as a member of the Bharatiya Janata Party.

+Political career

+He was first elected to the Lok Sabha in the 2009 Indian general election, representing Anandpur Sahib for the Indian National Congress (INC).
+He would be reelected in the 2014 and 2019 Indian general elections from Ludhiana.
+In 2021, he served as the INC's leader in the Lok Sabha.
+He has sought election to the Punjab Legislative Assembly from Jalalabad in 2017, losing to Sukhbir Singh Badal.

 In January 2021, he was assaulted at the Singhu border during a Jan Sansad program.
-He was appointed the party whip in Lok Sabha.
-In March 2021, he was briefly appointed the leader of the Congress in the Lok Sabha when the existing Congress Lok Sabha leader Adhir Ranjan Chowdhury was busy in the 2021 West Bengal election campaigns.
 In 2023, he received a bomb threat via a WhatsApp call.

-On March 24, 2024, he joined the Bharatiya Janta Party.
+Prior to the 2024 Indian general election, Bittu joined the Bharatiya Janata Party on March 24, 2024.
+He lost to Amrinder Singh Raja Warring in Ludhiana, but was appointed to the third Modi ministry as Minister of State for Railways and as the Minister of State for Food Processing Industries.
+He was later elected to the Rajya Sabha from Rajasthan between 2024 to 2026.

+He is the grandson of former Punjab Chief Minister Beant Singh.